-If you like this pattern, please leave a review on the product page.
+If you like this pattern, please consider buying an inexpensive PDF copy from the product page.

 If you use Ravelry, you can add it to your project queue or make a project page and link it with the pattern page, so I can see what you make.

 Once you make some of these scrubbies, you will find it very easy to follow along with the next few patterns that I’m planning on releasing.

 Keep close and sign up to my emails if you haven’t already (you’ll get a nice pattern too).